-There are numerous classroom management theories, recommendations, and practices.
-For many teachers, classroom management is one of the most challenging aspects of the job.
+For many teachers, classroom management is one of the most challenging aspects of their job.
 According to the American Psychological Association (APA), “classroom management has been cited as one of the most prevalent reasons for job burnout and attrition of first-year teachers.”